akashyeole/flatmates-frontend/README.md

 | Ashved Andhale |     22120015  | `321072`   |
 | Pratik Rathod  | 22010885       | `321056`   |
 | Sanika Kulkarni   |   22120255   | `321089`   |

+###Proposed System

+1. Profile Creation: Users will be able to create profiles that include their basic information, such as name, address and location, as well as their preferences for a roommate or room.

+2. Login: After opening the Web app, login page will be displayed.
+By entering valid username and password, users will get access to respective app features according to their role like he want to find a room or find a roommate.

+3. Roommate: Owner can list their properties for rent, including the number of rooms, price, location, and any other relevant details.
+Users can also search for available rooms or apartments based on their preferences, such as location, price range, and amenities